yaojiejia/bigdataproject/SCALABILITY.md

 ## 1. Spark configuration (`SPARK_TUNE` in the Makefile)

 Every Scala Spark job — `Clean.scala`, `Geocode.scala`, `Features.scala`,
-`Score.scala`, `Analytics.scala`, `Consumer.scala`, `stream/Producer.scala`
-— is launched with the same tuning flags, defined once in the Makefile as `SPARK_TUNE` and passed to `spark-shell --conf` on every invocation.
+`Score.scala`, `Analytics.scala` — is launched with the same tuning
-This way the configs live in exactly one place, apply to every batch and streaming job, and are visible in `make help`.
+flags, defined once in the Makefile as `SPARK_TUNE` and passed to `spark-shell --conf` on every invocation.
+This way the configs live in exactly one place, apply to every batch job, and are visible in `make help`.

 Every non-default config is there for a reason.
 Defaults that don't fit this workload were changed; defaults that do were left alone.